Railways in South East Queensland

+Queensland Rail's Electric Multiple Units served South East Queensland from their introduction in 1979 until their retirement in 2025.
+Pictured here is EMU 01.
+EMU 01 was withdrawn in 2019.

 Railways in South East Queensland consist of a large passenger and freight rail network centred on Brisbane, the capital city of the Australian state of Queensland.
 Suburban and interurban passenger rail services are operated by Queensland Rail, which also operates long-distance services connecting Brisbane to the rest of the state.
 Aurizon and Pacific National are private companies which operate freight services.
 The passenger rail network in South East Queensland is known as the Citytrain network.

 Queensland Rail operates ten suburban and two interurban lines in South East Queensland, all of which are electrified.
-Centred in the Brisbane central business district, the network extends as far as Gympie in the north, Varsity Lakes in the south, Rosewood in the west, and Cleveland in the east to Moreton Bay.
+Centred in the Brisbane central business district, the network extends as far as Gympie, Varsity Lakes on the Gold Coast, Rosewood in Ipswich, and Cleveland in the Redlands.

-Each line is ascribed a colour and name on all Queensland Rail signage and marketing collateral including timetables, posters and maps.
-There are 154 stations on the South East Queensland rail network.
+Each line is ascribed a colour, name and number on all Queensland Rail signage, timetables, posters and maps.
+There are 154 stations on the South-East Queensland rail network.
 Services and ticketing are co-ordinated by the Queensland Government agency Translink.

-Queensland Rail’s trains had 42.86 million boardings in the 2022–23 financial year, giving the SEQ rail network the fourth highest patronage out of Australia's suburban rail networks, behind that of Sydney, Melbourne and Perth.
+Queensland Rail's trains had 42.86 million boardings in the 2022–23 financial year, giving the SEQ rail network the fourth highest patronage out of Australia's suburban rail networks, behind that of Sydney, Melbourne and Perth.